RedBirdOBX/City-Info-API-Demo/README.md

 <a href="" id="versions" name="versions"></a>
 ## Versions
 This API supports versioning.
-All of the standard endpoints and resources are exposed for a public-facing API: getting cities, getting a specific city, getting a city's points of interest, updating a point of interest, and so on.
+All of the standard endpoints and resources are exposed for a hypothetical public-facing API: getting cities, getting a specific city, getting a city's points of interest, updating a point of interest, and so on.
 These all fall under Version 1.0 of this API.

 Now if this were a real API, imagine if the owners of this API needed a Version 2.0 that supported administrative functions such as reporting.
 To demonstrate that scenario, another resource was created (described above) called
 `CitySummary`.
 This resource is only supported by the 2.0 version of this API.